 - If selected, you must participate in the current year's program and cannot defer your acceptance to another date.

-- Private sector participants must be a WCT member.
+- All participants must be a WCT member.
 If you are not already a member, you are encouraged to apply to the program without purchasing a membership.
-Successful private sector participants will need to purchase a membership upon acceptance to the program.
-Reduced membership rates will be available to ensure the program is accessible to all.
+Successful participants will need to purchase a membership upon acceptance to the program.
+Reduced membership rates are available for participants.

 The Dr. Roberta Bondar STEM Career Development Program is sponsored by: